VI4IO/jhps-workflows-issue1/paper1/README.md

 approximated by the fractions of segments that are considered I/O intensive.

-## Evaluation (WIP)
+## Evaluation
+The Run-Script `run.sh` in the root directory of the repository extracts datasets in the dataset and evaluation directories.
-The Run-Script src/run.sh contains clusters the profile and codings datasets and stores the result in ./evaluation folder.
+Then it clusters data and stores the results in the evaluation directory.
-Please consult the script for further details.
+Finally it run analysis scripts and stores output in the evaluation directory.